NataliaBlanco/Cocktail_Finder/README.md

 Once no longer you would like to keep you favourite cocktails listed, you will only need click on the 'X' icon on the left hand side and they will dissapear

-Have fun selecting those drinks!
+Have fun selecting those drinks! :partying_face: